openedx/open-edx-proposals/oeps/processes/oep-0060-proc-sec-group.rst

 Disclosure triage by on-call Security Working Group Member
 ----------------------------------------------------------
+The on-call security working group member will triage the incoming report.

 Triage responsibilities include:

 * On-call person stays with security issue until it is resolved